 If the blue rod is one (mark zero and one on the number line) where would one third be?

-Look at the space between zero and one third.
+- Look at the space between zero and one third.
 Ask, “Are there any fractions that belong in this space?”
 Students may recognise from previous work that white rods are one ninth of a blue rod.
-So one ninth, and two ninths, will work.
+One ninth, and two ninths, will work.
 Ask students to estimate the exact location of these fractions.
 Their estimates can be checked using the white rods.
-Note that three ninths is one third so can be added to the existing number line in the same position as one third.
+Note that three ninths equals one third so can be added to the existing number line in the same position as one third.

-Show the students slide eight of the PowerPoint.
+- Show the students slide eight of the PowerPoint.
 You may want to give them paper copies as well.
 Introduce the investigation.
-Ask students what they notice about the diagram.
-“What information is present?
-What helpful information is missing?
-You need to see this problem as a riddle.
-There is enough information to put any fraction you want on the number line.”
+Ask students what they notice about the diagram:

 Look for the following: